gnthibault/RemoteObservatory/README.md

 ShedObservatory l76: uncomment the raise ScopeControllerError(msg)
 DefaultScheduler constructor: please put back all constraints Gast is important: Service/NTPTimeService.py l 137
+Urgent: fix the hardcoded values in solve-field scripting
+Urgent: Fix the LocaHorizonCOnstraint class that is horribly bad
+Urgent: also fix the bad radius value inside solve_info in image.py, that goes with the previous task Urgent fix the max_pointing_error in pointing. and of course the uderlying coordinates problem as well

 ## How to launch the full stuff
 PYTHONPATH=. python ./apps/launch_remote_observatory.py